Supporting students

 Frequently asked questions

-If you have concerns about your child’s progress – please share these with your child’s Head of School who can begin to explore any barriers to learning.
-In most cases, barriers to learning can be addressed in the classroom by your child’s teacher.
-If concerns persist, the School Team will collate all relevant information and contact the SEND department once they have a clear picture of your child’s needs.
+If appropriate, relevant information will be collated and contact the SEND department once they have a clear picture of your child’s strengths and needs.
 If we make the decision to add your child to the register, we will make contact to discuss your child and their needs further.

 Please note, as an educational establishment, we respond to the needs presenting in the classroom.
 If you feel that your child requires a medical diagnosis, please approach your GP and share your concerns.
 They will make relevant referrals to include the appropriate professionals.